varunjm/C-Compiler/Notes.md

   if it has a valid grammar.

   ### Code Generator
-  Using the syntax tree from the previous phase, the code generator generates code similar to machine level instructions.
+  Using the syntax tree from the previous phase, the code generator generates IR.
   Which means
   - No, decision making statements like IF, WHILE, FOR etc. All of these statements are replaced by jump instructions.
   - All variables are grouped and declared as an array of memory locations.